STARTER GUIDE

 Pick a time when your computer is on but you're not actively using it.
 Most users pick something like Saturday or Sunday at 2 AM.

-by default and is what you want — otherwise the scheduled backup won't run if the machine is asleep at the scheduled time.
+Wake-To-Run.
+If your computer is set to sleep at night, VaultGuard Backup's scheduled task can wake it briefly to run the backup.
+This is enabled by default and is what you want — otherwise the scheduled backup won't run if the machine is asleep at the scheduled time.

 For most users, weekly backups are the right balance: frequent enough to limit data loss, infrequent enough not to wear out the drive or fragment your time.